 Sometimes, I need a bike that doesn’t require twenty minutes of changing into spandex.
-I want to drive less, I want to take a bike to the store more,.
-And I want to have something I can lock up with a good lock.
-Also it’s far from practical to ride with my boy while clipped in on a bike with more carbon than a Ferrari.
-So I need a solution for that challenge as well.
+I want to drive less, I want to take a bike to the store more, and I want to have something I can lock up with a good lock.
+Also, it’s far from practical to ride with my boy while clipped in on a bike with more carbon than a Ferrari.
+So, I need a solution for that challenge as well.
 Could the Priority Continuum Onyx be the answer?

 They are bright, they won’t dim as the battery gets low, and you never need to think about them.
 In fact, they really speak to the nature of the Priority Continuum Onyx as a whole.
 They are thoughtfully considered and work seamlessly to provide a better experience.

-The Priority Continuum Onyx has transformed a good segment of my riding by being something I can jump on in any clothes and take all over the city without all the thought I have to put into my race bikes.
+The Priority Continuum Onyx has transformed a good segment of my riding.
+It’s something I can jump on in any clothes and take all over the city without all the thought I have to put into my race bikes.
 I didn’t even talk much about some of the more common features, but it has a good quality, and comfortable, saddle.
 It has a riding position that’s aggressive enough to compete in this segment, but still upright enough to feel comfortable with jeans and a slow pace.

 The Priority Continuum Onyx is not alone in its market segment.
 There are a fair number of competitors.
 There is the Breezer Beltway 11+, a flat bar belt drive bike with integrated lights and included fenders, which carries an MSRP of $1799.
 Another option is the Trek Lync 5 which also has a belt drive, flat bars, integrated lights, included fenders and again a higher MSRP at $1469.

-Look out over the field of options and what you’ll find is that you either pay more for similar products – although no one really matches quite the same formula – or you can find products with fewer features for less money.
-The Priority Continuum Onyx costs $999 and comes with all of the features that make a great riding experience such as a CVT rear hub, integrated lights and fenders, flat bars, and hydraulic disc brakes.
+Using a slightly different playbook Kona offers the Dr Drew.
+The Dr Drew is not a belt drive and has no integrated lights.
+What it does have is a match in pricing even though it’s offering less.
+Nothing else out there matches the features and pricing of the Priority Continuum Onyx.
+Either pay more for similar, but not quite the same, products or you can find products with fewer features for less money.
+The Priority Continuum Onyx costs $1199 and comes with all the features that make a great riding experience.
+There is a CVT rear hub, integrated lights and fenders, flat bars, and hydraulic disc brakes.

 You could find something at a local shop, but it’ll likely cost quite a bit more for similar features.
 You can also save a few hundred dollars and get something in a similar silhouette but with more conventional features.
 Bottom line, the Priority Continuum Onyx is a killer deal on a fantastic, and thoroughly well thought out, bike.